Equivalence relations invariant under group actions: (Weakly) orbital equivalence relations for automorphism groups

 \section{(Weakly) orbital equivalence relations for automorphism groups}

+In this section, we prove the Main Theorem (i.e.\ Corollary~\ref{cor:smt_aut}).
+As a side result, we show that orbitality and weak orbitality are well-defined model-theoretic properties for bounded invariant equivalence relations (see Corollary~\ref{cor:mtprop}).

-In this section, $X$ is a $\emptyset$-type-definable subset of a small product of sorts in $\mon$, while $G$ is just $\Aut(\mon)$.
-We use the letter $\sigma$ for general automorphisms (i.e.\ members of $G=\Aut(\mon)$), and $\Gamma$ and $\gamma$ where we would use $H$ and $h$ in the rest of the paper, so as to follow the notation of \cite{KR14}.
+Throughout this section, $X$ is a $\emptyset$-type-definable subset of a small product of sorts in $\fC$, while $G$ is just $\Aut(\fC)$.
+We use the letter $\sigma$ for arbitrary automorphisms (i.e.\ members of $G=\Aut(\fC)$), and $\Gamma$ and $\gamma$ where we would use $H$ and $h$ in the rest of the paper, so as to follow the notation of \cite{KR16}.

-It is worth noting that in contrast to Sections~\ref{sec:cpct} and \ref{sec:def}, we will not apply Theorems~\ref{thm:orb} and \ref{thm:worb} directly.
-Instead, we will apply them to the action of $\Gal(T)$ on $X/{\equiv_L}$, and the preparatory lemmas will provide us with tools to translate the result back to $\Aut(\mon)$ and $X$.

-More precisely, we identify $\Gal(T)$ with $[m]_\equiv/{\equiv_L}$ for a tuple $m$ enumerating a small model, as explained in Fact~\ref{fct:basic_mt_obs}\eqref{it:fct:basic_mt_obs:Gal_model}, and the pseudo-closed sets are the sets closed in logic topology: for example, a pseudo-closed set in $\Gal(T)\times X/{\equiv_L}=([m]_\equiv\times X)/({\equiv_L}\times {\equiv_L})$ is a set whose preimage in $[m]_\equiv\times X$ is type-definable.
-Note that it is \emph{not} a priori the same as being closed in the product of logic topologies on $\Gal(T)$ and $X/{\equiv_L}$!
+Furthermore, we identify $\Gal(T)$ with $[m]_\equiv/{\equiv_L}$ for a tuple $m$ enumerating a small model, as explained in Fact~\ref{fct:basic_mt_obs}\eqref{it:fct:basic_mt_obs:Gal_model}, and we consider the logic topology on various products; for example, a closed set in $\Gal(T)\times X/{\equiv_L}=([m]_\equiv\times X)/({\equiv_L}\times {\equiv_L})$ is a set whose preimage in $[m]_\equiv\times X$ is type-definable.
+Note that it is \emph{not} a priori the same as being closed in the product of logic topologies on $\Gal(T)$ and $X/{\equiv_L}$ (the product topology might be coarser)!
 Similarly, the product relation ${\equiv_L}\times{\equiv_L}$ on a product of two invariant sets is usually not the finest bounded invariant equivalence relation on it (so it coarser than $\equiv_L$ on the product).

-As a side result, we will show that orbitality and weak orbitality are well-defined for bounded invariant equivalence relations, see Corollary~\ref{cor:mtprop}.